tlovett1/custom-contact-forms/README.md

 Build beautiful custom forms the WordPress way.

 __Note: Version 6.0 breaks backwards compatibility.
-This means you will need to rebuild your forms when upgrading to 6.0.
-It's worth it; I promise!__
+You will need to perform a database update after upgrading from anything pre 6.0.
+You may also need to reconfigure some of your forms.__

 ## Purpose